The Binding of Isaac: Rebirth: Gameplay

 Like the original, The Binding of Isaac: Rebirth is a top-down 2D game in which the player controls the boy Isaac, amongst thirty three other unlockable characters, as he traverses the basement and beyond, fighting off monsters and collecting items.
 The gameplay is presented in a roguelike style; the levels are procedurally generated through a random seed into a number of self-contained rooms, including at least one boss battle.
 A run is completed by beating one of a number of different final bosses.
 Like most roguelike games, it has permadeath: when the player character dies, the game is over.
 Rebirth allows a play-through to be saved at any point.
 Map seeds can be shared, allowing for multiple people to try the same dungeon layout.
 However, seeded runs do not earn a player achievements, preventing players from using seeds which make getting these achievements easier.

 The game is controlled similarly to a multidirectional shooter: the player moves the character with one set of controls, while 'shooting' tears with the other; the tears are bullets which defeat enemies.
 The player-character's health is represented by a number of hearts (in halves).
 The character can find items which replenish hearts; other items give the character additional hearts, increasing their number.
 Throughout the dungeons, the player can find bombs to damage foes and destroy obstacles; keys to open doors and treasure chests; and coins to buy items.
 Many items impact the character's attributes (such as speed and the damage and range of the character's tears) and other gameplay effects, including a character who floats behind the player-character and aids in combat.
 Items are either passive, granting permanent effects on pickup, or active, which can be used at any point and are either consumed on use or recharged by clearing rooms.
 The player can collect any number of passive items, whose effects build on each other with the potential to create powerful combinations.
 The player can only carry one active item at a time.
 The player can also carry one consumable, mostly tarot cards or pills with various effects, and one trinket, which act similarly to passive items except that they can be swapped out.
-Each floor contains a number of special rooms, such as treasure rooms, shops, mini-boss fights, dice pip rooms, arcades, vaults, and curse rooms.
+Each floor contains a number of special rooms, such as treasure rooms, shops, mini-boss fights, dice pip rooms, arcades, vaults, planetariums, and curse rooms.

 In addition to expanding The Binding of Isaacs number of items, monsters, and room types (including those spanning multiple screens), Rebirth provides integrated controller support and allows a second local player to join in with a drop-in-drop-out mechanic.
 The second player controls a follower of the first player-character with the same attributes and abilities of that character, costing the first player-character one heart.
 The second character cannot plant bombs or carry items.
 The Repentance expansion adds support for a 4-player co-op, where the extra players control fully functional characters.